 - Why did the character make this choice?
 Could they have made a better choice?

 Children need to practice retelling stories in interesting and exciting ways.
 With practice, their connections will become more detailed.
 It is essential to pause when reading and give students time to think when making connections.
-These comprehension questions are another great strategy to help prompt children.
+These questions are another great strategy to help prompt children.

-- Does the story to character remind you of anyone?
+- Does the story character remind you of anyone?
+Why?

 - Does this book remind you of any other books you have read?

 - How did the story make you feel, and why?

-- Did you learn anything from this story that you can use in your life?
+- Did you learn anything from this story that you can use?